israel-p-s/IIS-PED/README.md

 # IIS-PED
-Simulador de la expansió d'un virus entre diverses regions d'un mapa.
+Simulator of the spread of a virus between different regions of a map